Core Learning (CS)

 - Project Farming

-- I am also interested in OSSU.
-They have a CS curriculum filled with open-source projects, some
+- They have a CS curriculum filled with open-source projects, some with reputed certifications.

 - Interview